 More touring friendly Bajaj Dominar 400 spotted at dealership ahead of launch

-More touring friendly Bajaj Dominar 400 spotted at dealership ahead of launch1 min read .
-Updated: 14 Oct 2021, 10:53 AM IST
+More touring friendly Bajaj Dominar 400 spotted at dealership ahead of launch

 The new Bajaj Dominar 400 will benefit from a range of new touring-oriented accessories such as a long windscreen at the front, luggage rack, handguards and pillion backrest.